 Driving without a license

-If you are caught driving without a licence you will be arrested, charged and summoned to court.
+If you are caught without your licence you will be arrested.
+Then charged and summoned to court.
 Once there, a judge will decide how serious your punishment will be.
 You could face:

 - A maximum fine of £5,000

 - 3 to 9 Penalty points endorsed on your driving licence once it is returned

 - If you are driving on a provisional licence.
 Then your points will be carried over to your full licence.
 Furthermore if you receive any further points in 2 years after passing your test you will have your licence revoked